-b.
+- b.
 You can find 3D models in many online libraries of digital content.
-Thingiverse, GrabCAD, and Instructables are examples, and many other sites exist.

-2. Slice the file for 3D printing
+Thingiverse, GrabCAD, and Instructables are examples, and many other sites exist. - 2.
+Slice the file for 3D printing - a.

-a.
 Open Cura.
-Make sure the active printer is "NWA3D A31," the nozzle setting is "Standard 0.4mm," and the active build profile is "Normal Quality."
+Make sure the active printer is "NWA3D A5" and the active print profile is "Normal Quality."